 National Falls

 This only makes the best family walks in Royal National Park if you’re driving.
-You can walk from Waterfall Station; however, you will be next to the road, so it’s not ideal.
+However, you can walk from Waterfall Station, but you will be next to the road, so it’s not ideal.

 From the McKell Ave turn off at Waterfall Station, it’s just under 3km to the falls.
-You will see an area to pull in on the left, no huge sign, so best to add it to google maps or GPS if you don’t want to miss it.
+You will see an area to pull in on the left.
+There’s no huge sign, so it’s best to add it to Google Maps or GPS if you don’t want to miss it.

 Alternatively, you can park 2 minutes away, and it’s just a short walk to two viewing platforms.
-You can get underneath the falls by walking about 100m along the road.
+By walking about 100m along the road, you can get underneath the falls.
 You will see an old set of steps just over the railing that will take you underneath the falls.

 Forest Path Track

 This is a great introduction to bushwalking for kids.
-A 4.5km loop track that is mostly flat.
+The track is a 4.5km loop that is mostly flat.
 It’s easy, but note that leeches may be ready to pounce after periods of rain.

 Jibbon Loop Walk